 Last Updated on

-This spiced eggnog is creamy and delicious and full of warm, comforting pumpkin spice fall flavors.
-It’s very easy to make and a million times better than the store-bought stuff!
-For an adult version you can add rum to it.
+This spiced eggnog is creamy, delicious and full of warm, comforting pumpkin spice fall flavors.
+It’s very easy to make and a million times better than the store-bought stuff.

 This post was originally published on Oct.
 24, 2014.